Summer Declutter: 18 Areas to Clear Out Before Summer Hits

 |

-18 Areas To Do a Summer Declutter at Home
+18 Areas to Summer Declutter This Season

-Sunscreen
+1. Sunscreen

-Pool and Beach Towels
+2. Pool and Beach Towels

-Swimsuits
+3. Swimsuits

 declutter summer items from pool bag

-Pool Toys
+4. Pool Toys

 Does your family spend time a lot of time at the pool or have one in your backyard?
 Declutter your pool toy selection before inviting friends over or hitting up your neighborhood spot.
 Remove any flotation toys that have holes or are too weak to be fun and supportive.
 Take a look through it all…swim goggles, water guns, diving sticks.
-Keep only what you and your family actually use and are still in good condition.
+Keep only what you and your family actually use and items that are in good condition.

-Beach Toys and Equipment
+5. Beach Toys and Gear

 • Sand toys (shovels, buckets, castle molds)